Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/README.md

 # Introduction

-The Versal™ ACAP is a a fully software programmable, heterogeneous compute platform that combines the following:
+The Versal® ACAP is a a fully software programmable, heterogeneous compute platform that combines the following:

 - Scalar Engines (a processor subsystem (PS) that includes Arm® processors)
 - Adaptable Engines (programmable logic (PL) and memory)